QuentinRa/blog.quentinra.dev/programming-languages/_paradigm/stuff/operators.md

 <div class="row row-cols-md-2"><div>

-Most of the time, we are executing different code according to the value of a variable.
+Most of the time, we are executing a different code according to the value of a variable.
 We have operators to compare variables/values.

 * x greater than 1 → `x > 1`
 * x greater equals than 1 → `x >= 1`